PEONY PLANTS MUST BE PLANTED INTO THE GROUND, THEY WILL NOT SURVIVE IN DECORATIVE CONTAINERS. PLEASE PLANT AS SOON AS POSSIBLE.

 We take pride in our peony plants by providing you the root system from the start that we can.
 We guarantee our peony plants to be satisfactory at time of pick up.
 Each variety is different and grows at different rates.
 Free of any plant diseases.
 We do not assure the plants will live and grow for you the way they do for us.
 There are too many circumstances beyond our control such as soil condition, planting placement, sun, water, how long it was in the container.
 It is your responsibility to plant following our suggested planting instruction.

-We take pride in our peony bareroot by providing you a healthy bareroot with at least 2 eyes.
+We take pride in our peony plant by providing you a healthy bareroot with at least 2 eyes.
 We strive for 3/5 size.
 Each variety is different and grows at different rates.
 Free of any plant diseases.
-We do not assure the bareroot will live and grow for you the way they do for us.
-There are too many circumstances beyond our control such as soil condition, planting placement, sun, water, how long it was in the box it shipped in.
-It is your responsibility to plant following our suggested planting instruction.
-You are responsible to check your package, open for airflow and confirm you see eyes within 24-48 hours of receiving the bareroot.
-If you do not see eyes during this timeframe please email us photos of the bareroot.
+We do not assure the plant will live and grow for you the way they do for us.
+There are too many circumstances beyond our control such as soil condition, planting placement, sun, water, etc. It is your responsibility to plant following our suggested planting instruction.

 *These directions are guidelines but not a guarantee that your plant will survive/perform where you plant it.
 We urge you to ask us questions for recommendations on how to get the best out of your plant*